Table of contents

 Google Sheets auth UI

-Your output can look something as follows:
+Your output can then look something as follows:

 Example of using Google Sheets MCP in Claude Code